Reviewed Source

 Simple pull request based workflow where all changes are reviewed by expert code maintainers before release.

-Best for critical production services.
-Simple feature-branch based workflow which encourages small pull requests and regular release.
-All changes are reviewed by maintainers.
-SemVer git tags used to label releases, trigger beta and production builds and enable old version support if needed.
+Reviewed Source is best for critical production services.
+It’s a simple feature-branch based workflow using pull requests.
+Expert maintainers review all changes before release.
+You can use semver git tags to label releases, trigger beta and production builds and enable old version support as required.

 Recommended branching model patterns explained in under 7 minutes!